 How Growth Rates Impact P/E Ratios

-It's great to see that Lennox International grew EPS by 22% in the last year.
-And earnings per share have improved by 18% annually, over the last five years.
+It's great to see that Lennox International grew EPS by 17% in the last year.
+And its annual EPS growth rate over 5 years is 18%.
 This could arguably justify a relatively high P/E ratio.

 Remember: P/E Ratios Don't Consider The Balance Sheet

 The 'Price' in P/E reflects the market capitalization of the company.
 So it won't reflect the advantage of cash, or disadvantage of debt.
 In theory, a company can lower its future P/E ratio by using cash or debt to invest in growth.